Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-running-tools-on-linux.md

 Supporting Windows tools is crucial for our mod manager due to two main categories of software:

-***Windows-Specific Development Frameworks***
+### Windows-Specific Development Frameworks

-Some modding tools are built using Windows-only like WPF (Windows Presentation Foundation) for the UI.
+!!! info "Some modding tools are built using Windows-only like WPF for the UI."

 Porting these tools can sometimes be expensive/unfeasible in terms of risk/reward.

-***Proprietary Software***
+### Proprietary Software

-Some modding tools, like REDMod for Cyberpunk 2077, are proprietary and only available for Windows.
+!!! info "Some modding tools, like REDMod for Cyberpunk 2077, are proprietary and only available for use on Windows."

 These tools cannot be ported to other platforms due to legal restrictions or technical limitations imposed by their closed-source nature.